Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Definition

-The Sendai Framework is a non-binding agreement that provides states and stakeholders with a set of priorities and targets to reduce human, economic, and environmental losses caused by disasters.
+The Sendai Framework is a non-binding agreement that gives states and stakeholders a set of priorities and targets to reduce human, economic and environmental losses caused by disasters.

-Its objective is to achieve greater social, economic, and environmental resilience by integrating risk management into all public policies, development plans, and climate strategies.
+Its objective is to achieve greater social, economic and environmental resilience by integrating risk management into public policies, development plans and climate strategies.

 Guiding principles